-Except as provided elsewhere in this Part, ano person must notshall cause or allow the emission of highly-impulsive sound from any property-line-noise-source located on any Class A, B, or C land to any receiving Class A or B land thatwhich exceeds the allowable A-weighted sound levels, measured with fast dynamic characteristic, specified in the following table when measured in accordance compliance with the procedure of 35 Ill.
+Except as provided elsewhere in this Part, ano person must notshall cause or allow the emission of highly-impulsive sound from any property-line-noise-source located on any Class A, B, or C land to any receiving Class A or B land thatwhich exceeds the allowable A-weighted sound levels, measured with fast dynamic characteristic, specified in the following table, when measured in accordance_compliance with the procedure of 35 Ill.
 Adm.
 Code 900.103 at any point within thesuch receiving Class A or B land.
 Sound, provided, however, that no measurement of sound pressure levels mustshall be measured at leastmade less than 25 feet from thesuch property-line-noise-source.

-Classification of Land on which Property-Line Noise-Source: is ghted Sound Levels in 1 d Emitted to Receiving 0.
+Classification of Land on Allowable A-weighted Sound Levels in Decibels of which Property-Line Noise- Highly-Impulsive Sound Emitted to Receiving Source÷ is Located Class A or B Land

-Located

-Class B Land Class A Land
+Class B Land Class A L and

 Daytime Nighttime

 Class A Land 47 47 37

 Class B Land 54 47 37

 Class C Land 58 53 43

-(Source: Ame ended at 42 Ill.
-Reg , effective)
+(Source: Amended at 42 Ill.
+Reg. , effe ctive)